svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

   select(year, uid, everything())
 ```

-The process I propose leans on the `group_split()` function in `dplyr`.
-I'm going to split the data into multiple data frames by survey wave (in the WVS data) and survey year (in the GSS data). `dplyr` will return these as lists.
+The process I propose leans on the `group_split()` function in `{dplyr}`.
+I'm going to split the data into multiple data frames by survey wave (in the WVS data) and survey year (in the GSS data). `{dplyr}` will return these as lists.
 Recall, however, the basic problem of the data.
 The problem of loading the data is in large part a function of how wide the data are.
 The width of the data comes from the temporal reach of each (and, in the case of the WVS, the spatial reach as well).
 Some questions appear at some points of time, but not others.
 The GSS, for example, asked questions about the 1972 election between Richard Nixon and George McGovern [every year from 1973 to 1977](https://gssdataexplorer.norc.org/variables/vfilter?utf8=%E2%9C%93&user_search_id=&state_id=&search_type=&keyword=mcgovern&doslider=1&yrmin=1972&yrmax=2018&years=&subjects=&ssearch=&commit=SEARCH).
 After 1977, the question no longer became interesting to ask.
 If, however, you load the data because you're interested in more current topics, you'll get that data too.
 So, for both the GSS and the WVS, I omit columns if all the responses were NA for the particular split.
 This requires defining a custom function, though.

 ## "Selectively Select" and Populate the Databases {#selectivelyselect}